Homeoprophlyaxis and Antibody Titers

-Homeoprophylaxis does not raise blood titers for any of the diseases for which homeopathic immunization is administered.
+Homeoprophylaxis does not promise to raise antibody titers for any of the diseases for which the HP was administered.

-- The general answer is no. But some Homeoprophylaxis Practitioners will agree that yes, it is possible.
-However, this can only be determined and tested on a case by case basis and be confirmed with laboratory testing.
+- The general answer is NO. But some Homeoprophylaxis Practitioners will agree that yes, it is possible!
+However, this can only be determined and tested on a case-by-case basis and be confirmed with laboratory testing for blood antibody titers, per diseases being considered.

-- Please read the except about measles increasing in titers after Homeoprophylaxis was for measles using the homeopathic immunization remedy call “morbillinum”.
+- Please read the except below about about measles increasing in titers after Homeoprophylaxis was for measles using the homeopathic immunization remedy call “morbillinum”.

 - This was a recent case of a medical student enrolled at a college where students and staff were required to be vaccinated for measles.
 The student decided to do Homeoprophylaxis for the measles instead and drew blood titers through two different reputable labs, both before and after the homeopathic immunization for measles was given.